Software Asset Management Best Practices

 • Time - a temporal element of the activity

-No two organizations would have the same performance indicators, however, some common SAM project activities that are measured include:
+No two organizations will have the same performance indicators.
+However, some common SAM project activities that are measured include:

 • Installation timeframe